weimengpu/Traffic-Sign-Recognition/README.md

 * Summarize the results with a written report

 ---

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

-You're reading it! and here is a link to my [project notebook](./Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.